Visual Arts: Illustration, Painting, Works on paper

 BFA ~ Herron School of Art, Indianapolis

 Currently works from his studio in Greenwood, Indiana.

 Studied painting under Robert Berkshire and Edmund Brucker.

 Referrals upon request.

-Visual Arts: New Media/Technology, Photography, Visual Arts Instructor, Works on paper
+Graphic Arts; Multi Arts; Performing Arts: Dance; Visual Arts: Functional and/or Decorative, Graphic Arts, Illustration, Media and Visual Communications, Mixed Media, Murals, New Media/Technology, Painting, Photography, Printmaking, Visual Arts Instructor, Works on paper

 Disclaimer: The Arts Council of Indianapolis provides this database and website as a service to artists, arts organizations, and consumers alike.
 All information contained within the database and website was provided by the artists or arts organizations.
 No adjudication or selection process was used to develop this site or the artists and organizations featured.
 While the Arts Council of Indianapolis makes every effort to present accurate and reliable information on this site, it does not endorse, approve, or certify such information, nor does it guarantee the accuracy, completeness, efficacy, timeliness, or correct sequencing of such information.